-Level of applicant's interest \bowtie

-SAT and ACT Policies

-C8.
-Entrance exams

-A. Does your institution make use of S degree-seeking applicants? r SAT Subject T est scores in admi ssion decisions fo or first-time, first-year,

-If yes, place check marks in the approperal 2011. oriate boxes b pelow to reflect your institution's p olicies for use in admission for

-Require Recommend ADMISSION Require for Consider If Not Used

-SAT or ACT \boxtimes П Some Submitted П

-ACT only

-SAT only \boxtimes

-SAT and SAT Subject Tests or ACT Ш

-SAT Subject Tests \boxtimes

-ACT with Writing component request.
-ACT with Writing component record.
-X ACT with or without Writing component.
-C. Please indicate how your institution. ommended. ponent accep SAT or ACT es

-For admission SAT es say ACT essay /

-For placement

-For advising

-In place of an application es

-As a validity check on the ap

-No college policy as of now

-Not using essay component

-D. In addition, does your institution use X yes no e applicants' test scores for a academic advising?

-E. Latest date by which SAT or ACT scores must be received for fall-term admissio n 7/01

-Latest date by which SAT Subject -

-F. If necessary, use this space to clarinot required of some students): policies (e.g., if tests are recommen nded for some stu idents, or if tests are

-G. Please indicate which tests your in es for placemen t (e.g., state tests): :

-SAT

-ACT

-SAT Subject Tests
+Level of applicant's interest SAT and ACT Policies C8.
+Entrance exams A. Does your institution make use of SA degree-seeking applicants? ✓ Ye or SAT Subject Te est scores in admi ssion decisions fo or first-time, fi rst-year If yes, place check marks in the approp Fall 2012. riate boxes below to reflect y our institution's p olicies for use in admission for Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests \boxtimes B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2012, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process): ACT with Writing component required ACT with Writing component recommended.
+X ACT with or without Writing component accepted C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.
+SAT essay ACT essay As a validity check on the ap No college policy as of now pheation es Not using essay component D. In addition, does your institution use X yes no E. Latest date by which SAT or ACT Latest date by which SAT Subject F. If necessary, use this space to clari not required of some students): F. G. Please indicate which tests your in SAT scores mus Test scores fy your test or priority t be received for f must be received policies (e.g., if t enrollment, scor all-term admissio for fall-term adm ests are recommentes should be on f n 07/01 ission nded for some stu ile at the time of ts are